Ahmad Rezaee

 Tom J. Anderson (born Ahmad Rezaee Mirghaed (احمد رضایی میرقائد), c.
-1975/1976 – 12 November 2011) was a businessman and the eldest son of Iranian Major General Mohsen Rezaee.
+1975/1976 – 12 November 2011) was an Iranian businessman and the eldest son of Iranian Major General Mohsen Rezaee.

 He defected to the Embassy of the United States, Vienna in 1998, which led to the Central Intelligence Agency (CIA) bringing him to New York City and granting him political asylum.
 He then had several interviews with Voice of America, BBC and Radio Israel, voicing his opposition with the Iranian government and activities of Islamic Revolutionary Guard Corps abroad.

 He returned to Iran in 2005, without being prosecuted.

 Personal life

 He married the daughter of his father's close friend when he was 19 and studied mathematics at a teacher training college in Tehran, but the couple soon separated.
 He reportedly married an American citizen later.
 According to Kenneth R. Timmerman, he had a daughter who was 7 years old and lived in California as of 2011.